georust/rinex/rinex-cli/doc/gnss-combination.md

 This page focuses on RINEX Observation Data.

 Phase (PH) observations are precise but ambiguous (N in the following equations).
-Pseudo Range (PR) observations are not precise but they are unambiguous.
+Pseudo Range (PR) observations are not precise, but they are unambiguous.
-You will see this characteristic if you ever use this tool serie to visualize PR observations against PH observations.
+You will see this characteristic if you ever use this tool series to visualize PR observations against PH observations.

-Both of them are subject to so called Cycle Slips [CS], which are discontinuities in phase measurements due to temporary loss of lock on the receiver side.
+Both of them are subject to so-called Cycle Slips [CS], which are discontinuities in phase measurements due to temporary loss of lock on the receiver side.
 One source of CS is a local clock jump.